 When the law against cannabis was passed in America, there was insufficient knowledge of the medicinal and non-medicinal aspects of cannabis.
 The herb was generally classified as harmful and dangerous in whatever form.
 However, scientific studies have shown that medicinal marijuana can be used as a treatment for various ailments such as glaucoma, easing the pain for arthritis patients and improving appetite for AIDS patients.
 In the 18th century, some medical journals actually suggested the use of hemp seeds, which is a cannabis variant, to patients with inflamed skin and venereal disease.

 With sufficient technical know-how, the medicinal components of Cannabis can be extracted and used.
 Such components include cannabidiol which is an excellent remedy for anxiety and chronic pain.
 The extract has no negative effects and is considered to be perfectly safe for consumption.
 Most medicinal marijuana will lack Tetrahydrocannabinol (THC), which is the component of marijuana that brings about undesired psychoactive effects.
 With the increased knowledge of Marijuana, laws surrounding it have been structured around marijuana used for medicinal purposed and recreation purposes.
-The use of marijuana for recreational purpose is mainly for the user to experience the psychoactive effects that come about.
+The use of marijuana for recreational purposes is mainly for the user to experience the psychoactive effects that come about.
 These include the feeling of relaxation, euphoria and increased libido.
 It is important to note that there are some undesired effects such as short term memory, drying of the mouth and impaired motor skills that come about.

 Laws against cannabis in different areas of the world.

 The medicinal use of Marijuana is legal in several European countries such as Germany, Greece, Italy, and the Netherlands.
 Medicinal use of marijuana is also legal in Australia and Thailand.
 In these countries, there are restrictions on the particular type of cannabis that is being used.
 This is the case for several states in the USA.
-Generally, the use and possession of marijuana in the United States.
+Generally, the use and possession of marijuana in the United States are legal.
 Different individual states, however, have different restrictions regarding the drug.
-Use of cannabis under a doctor’s prescription is legal in 33 states in the US in addition to the district of Colombia.
+The use of cannabis under a doctor’s prescription is legal in 33 states in the US in addition to the district of Colombia.
 Other states have laws regarding the level of THC that should be present in the Marijuana consumed.
 Recreational use of the drug is however legal in 10 states.
 These different regulations regarding marijuana use contribute to federal marijuana laws.

 The laws around marijuana, in regard to its use and distribution, have been fuelled by the different cultural views towards it.
 There are people who criminalize it due to the negative effects it has on the human body and subsequently the action of the user.
 There are others, however, as was historically the case with America, that criminalized it for racial reasons and the desires to preserve the white culture.
 As more scientific research is carried out, however, the strict regulations are changing the promise to keep changing.
 More countries and people are exploring the beneficial components of marijuana and studying the history of marijuana.
 They are looking for constituents that can treat various ailments without necessarily causing the undesired psychoactive effects.